Tag Archives: Weddings

 Remind your flower girl that the occasion of your wedding is a fun family event.
 Encourage her to enjoy herself and look forward to the big day.

 Be sure to explain thoroughly to your flower girl the duties and responsibilities associated with her role in the wedding.
 Depending on her age and maturity level, you may have to repeat these instructions several times; just be sure that she understands exactly what will be expected of her throughout the course of the ceremony.

 Practice, practice, practice.
 Everyone feels more comfortable about a job, task or duty if they are able to practice it ahead of time; and even before the wedding rehearsal, you might want to run the flower girl through the paces of her wedding day duties.
 Encourage her to behave, smile, have fun, and spread joy and happiness along with the flower petals!

-In the context of any, the takes a long journey before it makes it onto the bride’s finger; and this journey begins with the adorable little that carries this timeless golden symbol to the .
+In the context of any marriage ceremony, the wedding ring takes a long journey before it makes it onto the bride’s finger; and this journey begins with the adorable little ring bearer that carries this timeless golden symbol to the altar.